This page is referenced by:

 Few of our questions for discussion in the Forums have simple, correct answers.
 We’re most interested in seeing all class members engage with each other in meaningful dialogue.
 Therefore, try to establish positions or arguments based on evidence in the assigned sources, rather than simply stating facts or opinions.
 Furthermore, each time you post you should choose one or two posts and really engage with what those people are saying:

-- agree or disagree with their interpretation of evidence,
+- agree or disagree with their interpretation of evidence -- but ALSO provide further reasons for your response;

 - challenge them to provide more examples / take their thoughts further.